sanjoy/playingwithpointers.com/index.md

 # contact

-I'm reachable via email at `sanjoy@this-domain.com`.
+I'm reachable via email at `sanjoy@${this_domain}`.
 I can also be found on [Twitter][twitter], [Github][github] and [LinkedIn][linkedin].
 I lurk on FreeNode as `sanjoyd` (and usually hang around in `#klug-devel`).

 # professional information

-I am a software engineer by profession, and I especially like working on compilers and virtual machines.
+I work as a software engineer, and I like compilers and virtual machines.
 I'm currently employed by [Azul Systems][azul].

 [azul]: <http://azulsystems.com>
 [blog]: </blog.html>